 philosophical territory defined by three intersecting subject

-areas: the philosophy of technology (including technology and
+areas: phenomenology, the philosophy of technology (including technology and

-My current project focuses on emerging technologies and the virtues, a
+current project focuses on the impact of emerging technologies on human

-book, 21st Century Virtue: An Ethical Framework for Living Well with Emerging Technologies.
-My other publications have appeared in the Stanford Encyclopedia of Philosophy, Inquiry, the Journal of Consciousness Studies and Phenomenology and the Cognitive Sciences.
+appeared in the refereed journals Inquiry, the Journal of Consciousness Studies and Phenomenology and the Cognitive Sciences.

-and Reality (PHIL 50), an honors sequence for freshmen on Personal
+and Reality (PHIL 50), a freshman honors sequence on Personal

 Identity and Community (PHIL 11H&12H), and a graduate engineering